 4. You fulfill and trust each other

-You have had your fights, your jealousies, your arguments, and all other problems – and you have tided over them to emerge stronger than before.
-If your partner has stood by you in tough times as much as they do during good times, it means they are the one.
-It would just be apt to think long-term – i.e marriage.
+You’ve had your fights, jealousies, arguments, and other issues – and you’ve overcome them to emerge stronger than before.
+If your partner has stood by you through tough times as much as they do during good times, it means what you have is special.
+It would just be apt to think long-term, i.e., marriage.